Cardrona Alpine Resort has a long tradition of providing high quality ski race training.

-The following early morning access and set up procedures must be followed:
+The following early morning access & set up procedures must be followed:

-- Whitestar chairlift begins to load at 6:45am initially for coaches only.
+- Whitestar Express begins to load at 6.45am initially for coaches only.
 Coaches need to load as a group.
-Once they are at the top, the lift is stopped for roughly 10 mins whilst maintenance carry out their checks.
-After that the lift is open for coaches & athletes
+Once they are at the top, the lift is stopped for roughly 10mins whilst Maintenance carry out their checks.
+After that the lift will open for coaches & athletes

-- 2nd early morning patroller (when there is one) will stand at top of Coopers Mistake & manage team check in & communicate with maintenance for when the lift is ready for coaches then athletes
+- The 2nd early morning patroller (when there is one) will stand at top of Cooper's Mistake & manage team check-in & communicate with Maintenance for when the lift is ready for coaches, then athletes

 - Race Course/All Nations trails may be used for access & warming up only.
-This is a slow speed zone due to morning vehicle (snowmobile) traffic and staff access
+This is a slow speed zone due to morning vehicle (snowmobile) traffic & staff access

 - Athletes & coaches must not ski through the terrain park

-- All training courses must be securely fenced off before the hill is open to the public at 8:30am.
-Early morning patrol & slope safety staff will put out fencing and close rental lanes
+- All training courses must be securely fenced off before the hill is open to the public at 8.30am.
+Early morning patrol & slope safety staff will put out fencing & close rental lanes

-- Athletes and Coaches are permitted to use the “priority lane” at the bottom of the chairlifts but are not permitted to use the “private lesson lane”.
-Please follow all instructions from Cardrona Lift Operators
+- Athletes & coaches are permitted to use the “priority lane” at the bottom of the chairlifts but are not permitted to use the “private lesson lane”.
+Please follow all instructions from Cardrona lift operators

 - Every effort will be made to ensure training begins as close to 7am as possible subject to prevailing weather & snow conditions.